-Heavy snow in October (like a winter wonderland) would be an exception; but it could happen for a brief period of time and then clear up.
-(As weather is unpredictable in Iceland).
+Heavy snow in October (like a winter wonderland) would be an exception, but it could happen for a brief period of time and then clear up.
+(As the weather is unpredictable in Iceland).
 But it is very rare.
-Historically, Iceland in October is more of a rain and wind weather.
+Historically, Iceland in October is more rain and windy weather, than cold winters.

 Car Rental in Iceland

 If you are comfortable driving in Iceland with these weather and road conditions, then a car rental is definitely an option to consider.
 Here are some helpful tips